 There are many options to choose from when it comes to decorating the interior walls of your home- wallpapering and painting are the top two choices for homeowners worldwide.
 Paint has come a long way since it was originally created filled with harmful toxins, but the eco-minded of you out there can be extra savvy when it comes to choosing the paint that isn’t going to have an adverse effect on the environment and your health.

-When you color your walls with some paints the industrial strength toxins and chemicals used to maintain consistency, durability and colorfastness leave a strong ‘new paint’ smell which can damage the human body and the food you eat.
-Those are just the preliminary effects and these chemicals can leak out of the paint for many years afterwards unbeknownst to the occupants.
+When you color your walls with some paints the industrial-strength toxins and chemicals used to maintain consistency, durability, and colorfastness leave a strong ‘new paint’ smell which can damage the human body and the food you eat.
+Those are just the preliminary effects and these chemicals can leak out of the paint for many years afterward unbeknownst to the occupants.
 Here we’re going to take a look at some of the types of eco-paint available as well as highlighting the risks of toxic paint and its disposal.

 What’s actually in paint?

 - Some of the most dangerous compounds that make up most paint bases are VOCs- volatile organic compounds.
 The clue is in their name, ‘volatile’ because they can evaporate easily at regular room heat.